This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Top down view of circular white bowl filled with green avocado citrus dressing with part of sliced orange in corner with text on image listing title and ingredients

-The best plan of action when making this salad is to begin with the chicken on the stovetop.
+• The best action plan when making this salad is to begin with the chicken on the stovetop.
 Once the chicken is browned, with a slightly crispy crust, and busy roasting in the oven, there is plenty of time to blend up the dressing.

-A blender is key in the dressing becoming smooth and creamy.
+• A blender is key to making the dressing smooth and creamy.
 For easier clean-up, use an immersion blender.

 Top down view of citrus chicken salad sitting in white bowl filled with pieces of citrus and green dressing